 "C'mon Spike, loosen up.
 Seph's coming for a little of his own training, so we probably won't see him most of the day.
 Let's all drop the military bearing and go as friends, okay?"

-Cloud wasn't sure that was really appropriate, or possible, but Zack's big smile belied how much he wanted this, for his two closest friends to relax around each other, and Cloud was determined to try.
+Cloud wasn't sure that was really appropriate, or possible, but Zack's big smile belied how much he wanted for his two closest friends to relax around each other, and Cloud was determined to try.
 So long as Sephiroth didn't spring anything on him like during the exam, then this could work.

 "Okay, put your stuff in the back, Seph, and let's mosey!"